tcj2001/AlpacaDashboard-DotNet-6.0/README.md

 These scanner symbols are stored in the Alpaca Account as watchlist, so these scanner will get reloaded with last scanned list next time you start this dashboard.

-Currently 3 Bots are implemented.
+Currently 4 Bots are implemented.
 1. MeanReversion:
 2. TakeProfitLoss: places a bracket order when the close is above SMA to take profit or loss at the entered percentages.
 3. Scalper: Places a market order when close is above SMA and sells the asset as soon as you make a certain profit amount.
+4. DCA (Dollar Cost Averaging):  This bot show the concept of implementing DCA to add position when the loss is more that a set percentage

 For every asset added in the dashboard, a Stock object is created which updates itself with Quote, Trades, Positions, and Orders
 Bots make use of this Stock object to build its logic.